 The symptoms are a reaction to the bottling up of just how angry or hurt they are deep inside due to trauma that might have happened many years previously.
 One recent study undertaken by Howard Schubiner MD, one of the other Specialists in our field, demonstrated very promising results of FM sufferers who had followed his programme.
 (Hsu MC et al. J Gen Intern Med.
 2010 Oct;25(10):1064-70).
 They continue to study this treatment approach for patients with FM.

 There are a number of treatments for Fibromyalgia, but these mainly involve physical approaches which are aimed at the symptom management.
 When looking to successfuly treat and cure Fibromyalgia it is important to address the underlying causes for long term success.

 I have been developing the SIRPA™ approach over the past few years based on growing evidence demonstrating that the brain can cause very real pain even where there is no physical damage.
 By addressing the underlying cause and because the process is reversible, full recovery is possible as you can see from the many real success stories, such as Jane's

 To find out more about how you too could recover

-from your RSI listen to this free introductory audio
+from your Fibromyalgia listen to this free introductory audio

 Steps to recovery